berkeley-scf/python-bootcamp-2017/python.md

     everything out to disk without line breaks.
 For readability purposes, use `json.dump?` to figure out how to pretty-print the text as well as sort it alphabetically by key.
+-   Read in one of the JSON files in the *project* directory and experiment with pretty-printing it when you dump it back out to a file.

 Standard library
 ================